younahjeon/apple_facestim_generation/README.md

 To get the face mesh data, build an app **_GetFaceData.xcodeproj_** to your iphone X. XCode is an IDE for MacOS so if you are a windows user, you will need to get a virtual mac or rent a mac in the cloud.

 **_GetFaceData.xcodeproj_** was adapted from [FaceCaptureX](http://prostheticknowledge.tumblr.com/post/167520295696/iphone-x-face-motion-capture-into-houdini-were) developed by Elisha Hung.
 Make sure to collect a movie (~1 minute) making various facial expressions (smile, surprised) and movements of the face (wink, furrowed brow) to activate different blendshapes.

+Use faceData_readLog.m to parse the text file from tha app.

 ## Step 2
 After you collect enough face mesh data i.e. collect various facial expressions that include all the blendshape coefficients, you can find the linear mapping between the 52 blendshapes and 1220 vertices.
 This mapping will be useful later to animate a random face with arbitrary blendshape values.
 Note that this is only possible because the indices of an Apple face mesh never change.